Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/09/wpf-bubbling-a-command-from-a-child-view.md

 - **ChildControlBase**
     This is where we will define the event, so it can be raised from multiple child controls and still get easily handled in the parent window

-Let’s start right down at the bottom of this stack.
+Let's start right down at the bottom of this stack.
 In ChildControlBase you need to define the event.

 ```csharp
 public class ChildControlBase : UserControl